itinerary part one

 25 September Todra Gorge at Hotel Tomboctou - We travel around 4 hours south in private car.
 This afternoon, enjoy free time to explore the Todra Valley.
 A guided hike through the gorge and over a nearby mountain pass is highly recommended.
 There are a couple of circuits to choose from, but the most popular choice, and the one we recommend, is a 10 kilometre circuit that will take about four hours.
 Accompanied by a local guide, you’ll walk a trail that undulates slightly here and there, but isn't too challenging if you have a basic level of fitness.
 On the walk you'll pass Berber villages, meeting local Berbers along the way and perhaps having a chance to share a cup of mint tea with some of them.
 The surrounding mountains and the famous Rose Valley in the distance make a sensational setting.
 To fully enjoy the walk, you need a moderate level of fitness, good walking boots or sturdy trainers, sunglasses, sun cream and plenty of water.
 For lunch you can join some local ladies in their mud-brick kasbah, a fantastic opportunity to see how people live in this largely unchanged culture.
 Simply lounging by the hotel pool with views over the lush palmeries and soaring cliff faces is also a great way to spend your day here.

-26 September -1 October Marrakesh at Auberge Tameslouh and a special surprise for the last night! - Here we meet the second of the two collectives of artisan women specialising in pottery and glass painting and an adjacent orphanage at which we will spend a few hours giving art classes.
+26 September -1 October Hotel Villa Oumnas Marrakes Tameslouh and a special surprise for the last night - Riad Le Perroquet in the heart of the Marrakesh Medina! - Here we meet the second of the two collectives of artisan women specialising in pottery and glass painting and an adjacent orphanage at which we will spend a few hours giving art classes.
 Marrakesh is an incredible melange of cultures and we will spend time visiting some well-known landmarks, such as Koutoubia Mosque and its 12th-century minaret, which was the famous prototype for the Giralda tower in Seville or to take a wander through the tropical gardens of the French painter Jacques Majorelle now owned by Yves Saint Laurent.
-Also an option for hot air ballooning (cost is not included in the tour price, around AUD$200 extra per person), to meet some camels and to visit a local Hammam for a much deserved 30 massage.
+Also an option for hot air ballooning (cost is not included in the tour price, around AUD$300 extra per person), to meet some camels and to visit a local Hammam for a much deserved massage.

 We have a special dinner organised in the extraordinary Djemaa el Fna square for a final goodbye.